Orionid meteor shower peaks this week: How to see it

-Every year, the Orionid meteor shower becomes active in late September and remains active until late November.
+Every year, the Orionid meteor shower becomes active in late September and remains active until late November, WKBN reports.

 This year, the peak of the shower is on the night between October 20 and October 21.